-Exams (Please read): (90% = 20% + 30% + 40%)
+Exams (Please read): (90% = Midterm-I 20%+ Midterm-II 30%+Final 40%)

-There will be only 2 mid-term exams and one final exam (September 26th for Midterm-I; October 31st Midterm-II; December 17th Final all in class room RAND 318).
+There will be only 2 mid-term exams and one final exam (February 20th for Midterm-I; April 2nd Midterm-II; May 12th Final all in class room NCB 250).
 No make-up exams will be given except for unforeseen, officially documented absences.
 If such a circumstance arises on a test date, it is your responsibility to contact me as soon as possible.
-If you expect to be absent on a test date for date, it is your responsibility to contact me as soon as possible.
 If you expect to be absent on a test date for any legitimate reason (conferences, job interviews, project team competitions, etc.), it is your responsibility to give me sufficient prior notice so that we can make other arrangements.
-There will be a FINAL exam at the end of this course (Cumulative).
+There will be a FINAL exam at the end of this course (May be Cumulative and will decide after 2nd midterm).